angular/angular/adev/src/content/tutorials/learn-angular/steps/20-inject-based-di/README.md

 Creating an injectable service is the first part of the dependency injection (DI) system in Angular.
 How do you inject a service into a component?
 Angular has a convenient function called `inject()` that can be used in the proper context.

-Note: Injection contexts are beyond the scope of this tutorial, but you can find more information in the [Angular Docs](guide/di/dependency-injection-context) if you would like to learn more.
+NOTE: Injection contexts are beyond the scope of this tutorial, but you can find more information in the [Angular Docs](guide/di/dependency-injection-context) if you would like to learn more.

 In this activity you'll learn how to inject a service and use it in a component.